mowito/mowito_amd64/docs/source/how_to_use_turtlebot.rst

-How To Use on ROSbot
+How To Use on Turtle Bot
 =====================================

 On all the terminals you open, source the ROS: